Durham School: A Level

-The School offers a range of subjects at A Level, this varies from year to year as the needs of the students and the School change.
+The School offers a range of subjects at A Level: this varies from year to year as the needs of the students and the School change.
 Most students choose three subjects at A Level though some may study four or five.

 GCSE

-Durham School, in common with most other schools, offers a varied curriculum at GCSE where students study mathematics, English Language and Literature and science (either the individual physics, chemistry and biology or a double award science course).
+Durham School, in common with most other schools in England, offers a varied curriculum at GCSE where students study mathematics, English Language and Literature and science (either the individual physics, chemistry and biology or a double award science course).
 All students study a core modern foreign language of either French, German or Spanish.
 There are then a number of options that the students can choose from.

 Key Stage 3 (Years 7 to 9)

 Durham School offers a range of subjects to students in Years 7 to 9 that lead into the GCSE programme starting, generally, in Year 10, with the exception of those in set 1 maths, who do their maths GCSE a year early.
 They start their course in Year 9.